 Very few people that love to drink alcohol want to stop completely.
 If you are like most people, this means you.
 What you really want is to learn how to moderate your consumption.

 Maybe you are at the point of recognizing your overindulgence at times.
 Have you said quietly to yourself that you should cut back?
 Alternatively, you promised you would only have a few glasses but drank more than you intended?
 Or maybe you possibly thought that switching from wine to vodka/club would help?

 Regardless, you’ve made up your mind.
 You are going to moderate moving forward.

 However, can you do this successfully?
 Is moderating your drinking possible?

 Even with the right intention, this desire may or may not be obtainable.
 It is imperative to consider multiple factors while becoming super clear on the reasons why you drink in the first place.

 Changing patterns along with your environment can aid in the success of moderation, yes, but without implementing new habits that are rewarding, you may not be successful long-term.

-A victory most often is in working on the mindset with a deeper understanding of how our brain functions with alcohol.
+The victory is working on your mindset with a deeper understanding of how your brain functions.

 The duration and severity of your drinking play a large part in the equation.
 This may include any negative episodes that may have happened in your life.